What Medicines Can You Not Take With Mounjaro? (2026 Guide)

 Over-the-counter pain relievers such as NSAIDs (ibuprofen, naproxen) generally don’t interact directly.
 Still, they can affect kidney function if dehydration occurs, which is a risk when taking Mounjaro and diuretics.

 Alcohol can complicate blood sugar control when taking Mounjaro.
 It may increase the risk of hypoglycemia, especially if consumed on an empty stomach or in large amounts.
-Symptoms of low blood sugar can be mistaken for intoxication, which is dangerous.
+Symptoms of low blood sugar can easily be mistaken for intoxication, which makes the situation more dangerous and harder to recognize.

 Moderation is key, and it’s best to discuss alcohol use with your healthcare provider.
 They can advise on safe limits and timing to minimize risks.